 A portion of the Company's 50% interest in New Heights was sold in September 2001 for consideration of \$250.
 The Company retained an interest of 9.95% in the tire assets of New Heights as well as financial obligations related solely to the New Heights' power plant.
-At April 30, 2001, the Company included \$4,000, as its estimate of its future costs to be incurred at New Heights; as of April 30, 2002 \$2,400 has been spent.
+At April 30, 2001, the Company included \$4,000, as its estimate of its future costs to be incurred at New Heights; as of April 30, 2003, \$2,400 has been invested in New Heights.
 In addition, the Company has an interest in certain notes granted by New Heights collectively valued at approximately \$9,000, payment of which is contingent upon settlement of litigation concerning the cancellation of a fixed price power contract.
 The Company has not recorded a receivable in respect of these notes, as the timing of such settlement is uncertain; a favorable summary judgment has been received but final court appeal resolution is not likely until fiscal year 2004.
-The Company is accounting for its retained investment under the equity method.
+The Company is accounting for its retained investment under the cost method of accounting.

 In October, 2001, the Company sold its Multitrade division for consideration of \$6,893.
-The transaction resulted in a gain of \$4,156 which is included in other income.
+The transaction resulted in a gain of \$4,156 which is included in other (income)/expense, net.

 In July, 2001, the Company sold its S&S Commercial division for consideration of \$887.
-The transaction resulted in a gain of \$692 which is included in other income.
+The transaction resulted in a gain of \$692 which is included in other (income)/expense, net.